juga0/torguts/02-dataflow.md

 #### Kinds of connections ####

-Today Tor has the following connection and pseudoconnection types:
+Today Tor has the following connection and pseudoconnection types.
+For the most part, each type of channel has an associated C module that implements its underlying logic.

 **Edge connections** receive data from and deliver data to points outside the onion routing network.
+See `connection_edge.c`.
 They fall into two types:

 **Entry connections** are a type of edge connection.
 They receive data from the user running a Tor client, and deliver data to that user.